Tencent/GAutomator/GAutomatorAndroid/README.md

 <img src="doc/image/1.gif" alt="SGame" width="400px" /><img src="doc/image/2.gif" alt="Drawing" width="400px" />

 ## 1 System Requirements
-**Windows Os and Software Requirements:**
-- Windows 7 (32/64 bit), Windows 8 or higher
-- python 2.7/3.4+
-- Android SDK(or adb),Enable ADB setting on device and connect your android device using usb with your PC.

-**Linux and Software Requirements:**
-- Ubuntu 14.04 LTS
 - python 2.7/3.4+
 - Android SDK(or adb),Enable ADB setting on device and connect your android device using usb with your PC.